chaoss/grimoirelab-tutorial/docs/getting-started/setup.md

 grimoirelab/docker-compose$ sudo docker-compose up -d
 ```

 Your dashboard will be ready after a while at `http://localhost:5601`.
-The
+Usually,
+it takes about 10-15 minutes to show the data in the dashboards.
+But, the
-waiting time depends on the amount of data to fetch from a repo.
+waiting time depends on the size of the repositories.

 ![dashboard](./assets/dashboard.png)

+Please check the [Troubleshooting]({{ site.baseurl }}{% link
+docs/getting-started/troubleshooting.md %}) page if you face any issues.